raspberrypilearning/octapi-calculating-pi/en/step_5.md

 With a fixed point notation, there is a fixed amount of bits before and after the point.
 So in this example the number represented by 01110000 would be 1.75 which is derived from 1 + 1/2 + 1/4.

+### Floating point representation

 In Python, decimal numbers are represented using **floating point representation** - you may have heard them called "floats" - now you know the reason why!
+Floating point representation requires three things:

+    + a sign (+/-)
-Floating point representation requires three things - a sign (+/-), a mantissa (the significant digits of the number) and an exponent (the power to which the number should be raised).
+    + a mantissa (the significant digits of the number)
+    + an exponent (the power to which the mantissa should be raised)

 The exponent allows the point to be moved around (hence why it is "floating") to accommodate storing a wide range of magnitudes of numbers, from the size of an atom to the mass of the sun!

+### Representing a number in floating point binary

 Suppose you have 12 bits to store our floating point number in.
 The first of these represents the **sign**, or whether the number is positive (0) or negative (1).
 The next 7 digits represent the **mantissa** - these are the significant digits which make up the number.
 The floating point starts off between the sign and the mantissa.
 The final four bits might be the **exponent** which is the power to which the mantissa should be raised, or in other words how many places to move the point to the right.

 ![Binary floating point](images/binary-floating-point.png)

-- Take the sign and the mantissa - 0.0110010
+    - Write down the bits representing the sign and the mantissa - 0.0110010
     - Move the point to the right the number of places indicated by the exponent (in this case, 0011 or 3)
     - The result is 0011.0010
     - Calculate the binary numbers each side of the decimal point separately.
 0011 = 3, and 0010 = 1/8 or 0.125.
 The number is 3.125.

 ### Test your understanding